 Introduction to Microbial Whole Genome Sequencing

-Compared with conventional approaches like PCR, Whole Genome Sequencing does not require labor-intensive cloning and mapping steps, hence time and cost-effective.
+Compared with conventional approaches like PCR, Whole Genome Sequencing does not require labor-intensive cloning and mapping steps.
+Hence, it is time- and cost-effective.
 Moreover, this high-throughput sequencing approach allows the sequencing of numerous samples at the same time through the courtesy of multiplexing.

 Applications of Microbial Whole Genome Sequencing

-- Permits the detection of variations within target genome
+- Permits the detection of variations within target genomes

 - Interpretation of character differences

 - Enables prerequisite study of novel species identification

 Benefits of Microbial Whole Genome Sequencing

 - Extensive experience: We have successfully completed high-profile projects which cover a wide range of fields such as pathogenic bacteria, probiotics, edible bacteria, medicinal strains, and industrial strains.

 - Professional services: From material selection, library construction, and sequencing to data analysis, each step provides scientific and meticulous design to ensure high-quality research results.